 - Concerns stopping them from buying

-This exercise also helps you figure out the ideal brand voice your store needs to use to appeal to them.
+You see, the point of this whole exercise is to flesh out your ideal buyer.
+Through this, you can easily turn them into a customer.
+Plus, it also helps you figure out the ideal brand voice your store needs to use to appeal to them.

-3. Content Mix
+3. Build Your Content Mix

-This makes it easier for you to generate new content to share and gives your audience both variety and consistency at the same time.
+This makes it easier for you to generate new content to share.
+And it gives your audience both variety and consistency at the same time.

 - News (industry developments or trending news)

-- Motivation (inspirational quotes, stories and photos)
+- Motivation (inspirational quotes, stories, and photos)

 - Customer-generated content (giveaway contests, Q&A sessions, fun quizzes/polls)

-4. Choosing Channels
+4. Choose Your Channels

-However, being this spoilt for choice presents two potential pitfalls:
+Being this spoilt for choice presents two potential pitfalls:

 - Building your brand presence on more social media channels than you can keep up with